 Microtia and Atresia

-Is the absence of an external ear canal and in many instances the ear drum and ear bones can also be affected.
+Atresia is the absence of an external ear canal and, in many instances the ear drum and ear bones can also be affected.
 This means that as there is no canal for sound to travel through, these children are born with a conductive hearing loss.

 At 9.10pm on 24 October 2013 our beautiful daughter Maia was born.

 The moment of elation was short-lived as we immediately noticed her left ear was missing.
 I frantically looked to the medical team around me for answers but received none.

 Panic set in as we waited 4 days in hospital for an ENT to explain her condition, by which point we already had all the answers from Simone, who runs the Microtia and Atresia Program at Hear and Say.